Trimming tall hedges

 Our guide takes you through how to trim tall hedges in just 5 steps – and includes practical tips on tools and technique.

-• Trim tall hedges at least once or twice a year to keep them dense and well-maintained
+• High hedge trimming should be done at least once or twice a year to keep them dense and well-maintained

 • Use cordless long-reach hedge trimmers, and a ladder if needed